Suggester/Documentation/staff/denyedit.md

 Use this command to deny a pending suggestion edit

 ### Usage
-Run `.denyedit [suggestion ID]` in any channel the bot can read & send messages in
+Run `.denyedit [suggestion ID]` in any channel the bot can read and send messages in.

 ### Arguments
 `suggestion ID`: The ID of the suggestion that was requested to be edited